DoernerD/doernerd.github.io/_pages/01_about.md

 ## Education

-- 2020 - now: PhD Student and Research assistant at the Institute for System Dynamics (ISYS), University of Stuttgart
+- 2020 - 2021: PhD Student and Research assistant at the Institute for System Dynamics (ISYS), University of Stuttgart
 - 2018 - 2019: Research Exchange Student at Fujita Laboratory, Tokyo Institute of Technology
 - 2017 - 2019: M.Sc.
 Engineering Cybernetics, University of Stuttgart